Electoral Carlism (Second Republic): Background

 Carlism has been known for waging wars rather than for electoral efforts, and the principal Carlist tool when striving for political power has always been a rifle, not a ballot paper.
 When competing for parliamentary mandates the party calibrated its efforts as means of political mobilization and the way to maintain momentum before the next opportunity for a violent overthrow arises.
 This is how the Carlist contingent in the Cortes operated in the Isabelline period and during the Restoration era; usually reduced to a tiny group, only periodically it was growing to a sizeable yet still minoritarian parliamentary force.
 It was most numerous in the early 1870s, when 50 Carlist MPs made up 13% of the entire chamber; in the later Alfonsine monarchy era they were reduced to 1-4% of all deputies.
 The Carlist strategy and position in the parliamentarian realm of the Second Spanish Republic was not very much different; the Carlists viewed the republican system as a transitory regime to be toppled one way or another.
 They engaged in all three electoral campaigns to the Cortes, yet their efforts were formatted as means of political mobilization rather than as a path to power.

 In Spain of the early days of the Republic Carlism was generally considered "already dead, though not buried yet".
 The phrase expressed a popular belief that in the early 1930s the movement was nothing but an archaic relic of the Spanish past.
 Born hundred years earlier as epigone of feudalism, pathetically obsolete already in the late 19th century, it was supposedly delivered a mortal blow by the 1919 breakup.
-If there were still Carlist periodicals issued and some politicians active, it was – the theory went – only because few old partisans of the cause refused to acknowledge the new times.
-With their passing away Carlism was expected to be laid to rest on the ash heap of history; poor results of the 1931 elections seemed to confirm this view.
+If there were still Carlist periodicals issued and some politicians active, it was – the theory went – only because a few old partisans of the cause refused to acknowledge the new times.
+After they died, Carlism was expected to be laid to rest on the ash heap of history; poor results of the 1931 elections seemed to confirm this view.

 The years to come proved that with over 2m votes gained in each electoral campaign the movement demonstrated a revival.
 Scholars offer differing explanations of the phenomenon.
-According to one theory, sectarian Republican milieu drove many voters to extremes, and Carlism as an extreme Right-wing party was beneficiary of the process.
+According to one theory, sectarian republican milieu drove many voters to extremes, and Carlism as an extreme right-wing party was beneficiary of the process.
 According to another reading, in turbulent times Carlism has always thrived as an amalgamating force; in the 1830s it attracted absolutist defenders of the ancién regime, in the 1870s it attracted neocatólicos, in the 1930s it attracted all these anxious to prevent revolution.
 However, there were limits to Carlist appeal.
 As defenders of Catholic values they were outperformed by modern large Christian parties like CEDA.
 As advocates of the royal rule they struggled against the mainstream monarchist grouping, the Alfonsists.
 As campaigners for de-centralization and separate regional establishments they were no match for Basque and Catalan nationalists.
 A combination of the above features, plus issues related to electoral strategy, are deemed responsible for overall Carlist performance at the polls.